 The following year Arabella bore a son, Archer,—the paternity of whom was never quite decided—and not long afterward she was tragically widowed.
 (In actuality, John Worsham had returned home to his real wife in Richmond; but the story of his death was sufficient for newspaper accounts.)

 Whether Elizabeth Huntington was aware of the scandalous affair or not; she quietly lived on in the Huntington mansion at Park Avenue and 38th Street.
-Her husband first established the Yarringtons in a house near Gramercy Park; then in 1877 bought Arabella the brownstone house at No. 4 West 54th Street.
+Her husband first established the Yarringtons in a house near Gramercy Park; then in 1877 bought Arabella the brownstone house at 4 West 54th Street.

 Arabella Yarrington Worsham was now firmly ensconced in what was rapidly becoming the most exclusive residential neighborhood in Manhattan.
 The address alone, however, was not enough to get her access into the drawing rooms of her high-toned neighbors.